sigstore/k8s-manifest-sigstore/example/verify-resource-library/README.md

-## Example Use of k8s-manifest-sigstore as A Library
+## Example usage of k8s-manifest-sigstore as a library

 With this example code, you can learn how to import and use k8s-manifest-sigstore for verifying resources in your go project.